richbjhudson/richbjhudson.github.io/docs/_posts/2023-02-14-setup_virtual_machine_server.md

 ---
 layout: post
-title:  "Linux - How to Setup Virtual Machine Server"
+title:  "Linux - How to a Setup Virtual Machine Server"
 date:   2023-02-14 16:00 +0000
 categories: Linux
 ---